Highlights for mupirocin

 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life-threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

 - Diarrhea that doesn’t go away.
-The diarrhea may be due to an infection.
+The diarrhea may be due to an infection caused by the bacteria Clostridium difficile, which is often called C. difficile or C. diff.

 Mupirocin may interact with other medications